ploomber/ploomber/README.rst

   :target: https://coveralls.io/github/ploomber/ploomber?branch=master

-Coding an entire analysis pipeline in a single notebook (or script) creates an unmaintainable monolith that easily breaks.
+Coding an entire analysis pipeline in a single notebook creates an unmaintainable monolith that easily breaks.
 Ploomber allows you to modularize your analysis, making your project more maintainable and easier to test.
-Since it integrates with Jupyter, you don't have to compromise interactivity, you can still use notebooks and build a production-ready pipeline.
+Since it integrates with Jupyter, you don't have to compromise interactivity, you can still use notebooks and build a production-ready pipeline. *Tasks are not limited to notebooks, they can also be scripts or even Python functions.*

 .. image:: https://ploomber.io/main-diagram.png